gohugoio/hugo/content/en/installation/linux.md

 ### Arch Linux

 Derivatives of the [Arch Linux] distribution of Linux include [EndeavourOS], [Garuda Linux], [Manjaro], and others.
-This will install the extended flavor of Hugo:
+This will install the extended edition of Hugo:

 ```sh
 sudo pacman -S hugo